sefinek/Malicious-IP-Addresses/README.md

 > Blocking IP addresses should be done carefully to avoid disrupting legitimate traffic.
 Regularly updating the list is highly recommended.

 ## Cron
-The list is usually updated every 2 hours.
+Updates usually occur every 2 hours, but occasionally there may be a delay of several days.
+The list is actively maintained and will not be abandoned.

 ## TXT
 ```text